Gay Cape Town – Fun, Friendly and Unique.

 - Weather: Warm days (17–26°C / 63–79°F) and cooler nights make it perfect for outdoor activities.

-- Cape Town Pride: Held in late February or early March, it’s a must for gay visitors.
-The parade, parties, and events attract thousands of locals and international tourists.
+- Cape Town Pride: Held in late February or early March, the parade, parties, and events attract thousands visitors.

-- Wine Harvest Season: Autumn is the prime time to explore LGBTQ+-friendly wine tours in Stellenbosch and Franschhoek.
+- Wine Harvest Season: Explore LGBTQ+-friendly wine tours in Stellenbosch and Franschhoek.
+Keep an eye out for Harvest Festivals.

-- Autumn is an excellent time for budget-conscious travellers.
-Accommodation is more affordable, and you’ll avoid the summer rush.
+- Accommodation is more affordable, and you’ll avoid the summer rush.

 Winter: June to August